Mercury-HPC/Mercury-HPC.github.io/documentation.md

 hg_return_t HG_Forward(hg_handle_t handle, hg_cb_t callback, void *arg, void *in_struct);
 {% endhighlight %}

+When `HG_Forward()` completes, the RPC has been remotely executed and a response with the output results has been sent back.
+This output can then be retrieved with the following function:

 {% highlight C %}
 hg_return_t HG_Get_output(hg_handle_t handle, void *out_struct);
 {% endhighlight %}

+Retrieving the output may result in the creation of memory objects, which must then be released by calling:

 {% highlight C %}
 hg_return_t HG_Free_output(hg_handle_t handle, void *out_struct);
 {% endhighlight %}

+To be safe, it is therefore recommended to make a copy of the results before calling `HG_Free_output()`.

 #### Target

+On the target, the RPC callback passed to the `HG_Register()` function must be defined.

 {% highlight C %}
+typedef hg_return_t (*hg_rpc_cb_t)(hg_handle_t handle);
+{% endhighlight %}

+When the callback is called, there is a newly received RPC.
+The input arguments can then be retrieved with:

+{% highlight C %}
 hg_return_t HG_Get_input(hg_handle_t handle, void *in_struct);
 {% endhighlight %}

+Retrieving the input may result in the creation of memory objects, which must then be released by calling:

 {% highlight C %}
 hg_return_t HG_Free_input(hg_handle_t handle, void *in_struct);
 {% endhighlight %}

+When the input has been retrieved, the arguments contained in the input structure can be passed to the actual function call (e.g., if that's an RPC `open()`, the `open()` function can now be called).
+When the execution is done, an output structure can then be filled with the return value and/or the output arguments of the function.
+It can then be sent back using:

 {% highlight C %}
 typedef hg_return_t (*hg_cb_t)(const struct hg_cb_info *callback_info);